by Sharon Henry

 V&A Waterfront – Food Market Shed

-The V&A Waterfront is the modern, face of Cape Town, driven by tourism with plenty to see and do; live music, boat trips, an aquarium, restaurants, shops and cinema.
-Cinema tickets in South Africa are the cheapest we’ve come across; just 75R (£4.40) to watch newly released blockbusters.
-Don’t miss the Water Shed full of innovative, unique crafts, and the tantalising Food Market featuring cuisine from around the world.
+Of the most touristy places to see in Cape Town is the V&A Waterfront.
+It is the modern, face of Cape Town, driven by tourism with plenty to see and do; live music, boat trips, an aquarium, restaurants, shops and cinema.
+It’s possibly the safest place to enjoy fun things to do in Cape Town at night.
+Cinema tickets in South Africa are the cheapest we’ve come across; just R75 (£4.40) to watch newly released blockbusters.
+Don’t miss the Water Shed full of innovative, unique crafts, and the tantalizing Food Market featuring cuisine from around the world.

-If you don’t mind a little day drinking 🙂 you’ll love a tour of the Groot Constantia wine cellar, ending with a guided tasting session of five generous samples of their finest offerings, learning to ‘swirl’ and pick out the characteristics of the wine.
-This stuff is so good Napoleon Bonaparte reportedly asked for a sip on his death bed back in 1821.
+South Africa is a wine country and if you don’t mind a little day drinking one of the most exciting things to do in Cape Town is a tour of the Groot Constantia wine cellar.
+It ends with a guided wine tasting session of five generous samples of their finest offerings, learning to ‘swirl’ and pick out the characteristics of the wine.
+This South African wine is so good Napoleon Bonaparte reportedly asked for a sip on his St Helena death bed back in 1821.

 The Groot Constantia cellar and tasting tours cost R100 (South African Rand), (£5.81) per person.
 The estate is one of the stops on the ‘City Sightseeing’ bus tour route.